Exploring Quantum Synchronization with a Composite Two-Qubit Oscillator: Proposal for Circuit QED Realization

-In Fig.~\ref{fig:sc-phasecorrelation}, we study the phase locking of the individual qubits to the external drive by plotting the coherence $\abs{\ev{\hat{S}^+}}$ of the two qubits.
+We now turn to the simulation results, which demonstrate that our proposed system indeed operates as a composite two-qubit oscillator that can be used to explore the features discussed in Sec.~\ref{sec:Results}.
+In Fig.~\ref{fig:sc-phasecorrelation}, we study the response of the individual qubits to the external drive by plotting the coherence $\abs{\ev{\hat{S}^+}}$ of the two qubits.
 The two panels correspond to two different sets of gain and loss rates for the two qubits.
 The results from the circuit QED model (markers) are in very good agreement with the expectations from the qubit model (lines) studied in Sec.~\ref{sec:Results}.
 In addition, we simulate the system in the presence of intrinsic transmon dephasing (empty markers and dashed lines) and find that it does not change the behavior qualitatively even when the dephasing rates are comparable to the relaxation rates $\gamma_A,\gamma_B$.
 In Fig.~\ref{fig:sc-enhancement}, we compare the synchronization measure $\Omega$ obtained from the circuit QED model to the predictions from the qubit model and once again find excellent agreement for two different sets of gain and loss parameters.
 Our results suggest that features such as the zero crossing in the coherence of the individual qubits and the enhancement or suppression of quantum synchronization as a result of qubit-qubit interactions can be observed in a circuit QED experiment, and are robust against effects such as dephasing.